cinaq/cinaq-website/content/post/unlock-mac-with-apple-watch-stopped-working.md

 draft: false
 ---

 Occasionally my auto unlock Mac with Apple watch stops working.
 There are workaround instructions to "repair" this issue.
 One of them involves [rebooting both Mac and Apple Watch](https://www.macobserver.com/tips/quick-tip/apple-watch-stopped-unlocking-mac-fix/).
-Just like you I'm not very keen on rebooting my workstation.
+Just like you I'm not very keen of rebooting my workstation.
 Deeper into researching I found the unlock feature relies on [Bluetooth and Wifi](https://blog.pcrisk.com/mac/12662-auto-unlock-with-apple-watch-not-working-how-to-fix).

 So the following steps are needed to reset the auto unlock: